raydelvecchio/figma-translator/README.md

 # About
 Welcome!
 If you're here you're probably a terrible frontend engineer, just like me.
 Why not automate this instead?

+It's not perfect, but at least it'll give you a starting point to style around and work with.

 In ~1.25 minutes, Figma Translator generates a React frontend for your design all *zero-shot*, including a Yarn environment to build on top of after.

 ## Details